betocantu93/ember-get-all-model/README.md

 ## Properties

   `reload`: Boolean, tells the component to query or peekAll using the modelName

+  `required`: Boolean, if true, the component will bubble onValidChange with true/false

+  `customValidation`: Function, will be bubbled when selectedObject changes, with (object) as params use it for any other custom validation, just return a bool.

-  `remoteFilters`: Object, it will be used in the query.
+  `filters`: Object, it will be used in the query.
 Example

-     remotefilters: {
+     filters: {
         scope: 5,
         name: "Tomas"
      }

+   or you can simple use the hash helper in template like

+      {{#get-all-model
+        modelName="user"
+        filters=(hash name="Alberto" include="city,car")
+        onSelect=(action (mut selectedUser))
+       }}

+  will result in

+    /users?filter[name]=Alberto&include=city,car

   `include`: String, will be used in the query

-  `filterFunc`: Function, callback to filter function you can provide to be used for the results of peekAll(`modelName`), for every record returned from peekAll `filterFunc` will be called with (object, objects) as params, just return a boolean and the objects will be filtered.
+  `filterFunc`: Function, callback function which will be called with the results from peekAll(`modelName`), for every record `filterFunc` will be called with (object, objects) as params, just return a boolean and the objects will be filtered.

+  **Notice this is not the matcher function used by ember-power-select** it's just a preliminary function for cleaning the set of peekAll

 ## Usage